 Harvard students rub the foot of the John Harvard statue for good luck before exams.
 Columbia students scream out of their windows at midnight before exams.
 All IVY league students have their exam rituals.
 These exam rituals don’t ensure exam success though.
+These things are like there study routine.
 These rituals only ensure mental satisfaction for them.

 Whereas, to maximise exam performance an effective pre-exam routine is essential.
 There are 3 requisites to get into the right preparation mode.
 Getting into the right mindset, tuning the mood and following the right method for studying.
 It can make or break all the hard work put in.
 You must have already read about how you can prepare your child for exams and help them reduce their stress.
-We’ve put together a step-by-step plan for fitting in as much as a child can do before showtime.
+We’ve put together a step-by-step plan for fitting in as much as a child can do before showtime and how you can help him in his study routine.

 Have a look at techniques that can be applied a week and one day before exams.